uwmadisoncals/cals-main-plugins/wp-google-search/readme.txt

 Search results can be displayed on a normal page or in a popup window.
 Use Full Width layout or Overlay (popup) layout on Google Custom Search Admin site to setup it.

-It does not require any coding, or other complicated operation.
+It does not require any coding or other complicated operation.

+Please find more information in the [product documentation](http://webshoplogic.com/products/wordpress_plugins/wp-google-search-wordpress-plugin/).

 = Available languages =
 * English
-* Spanish - translated by Ogi Djuraskovic - http://firstsiteguide.com
+* Spanish - translated by Ogi Djuraskovic - [http://firstsiteguide.com](http://firstsiteguide.com)
-* Serbian - translated by Ogi Djuraskovic - http://firstsiteguide.com
+* Serbian - translated by Ogi Djuraskovic - [http://firstsiteguide.com](http://firstsiteguide.com)
 * Portuguese (BR) - translated by Gabriel Froes
-* Swedish - translated by Tobias - http://ComClick.se
+* Swedish - translated by Tobias - [http://ComClick.se](http://ComClick.se)
-* Danish - translated by Alexander Leo-Hansen - http://alexanderleohansen.dk
+* Danish - translated by Alexander Leo-Hansen - [http://alexanderleohansen.dk](http://alexanderleohansen.dk)
 * Russian - translated by Timofeev Ilya